 So, when you’re not spending time directly with your caique, you’ll need to provide a range of toys.
 Even certain baby toys are okay; toys that your parrot can peck, chew, and unravel are recommended.

 - Key chains with bells

 - Vine balls

 - Wooden chewing blocks

->

-> Avoid any plastic or rubber toys.
+Avoid any plastic or rubber toys.
 Caiques have sharp beaks, which may lead to them tearing or shattering those materials.
-Once they have, there’s a risk of them ingesting the material or choking, which is clearly dangerous.
+Once they have, there’s a risk of them ingesting the material or choking.

->

-> What Cages Do Caique Parrots Need?
+What Cages Do Caique Parrots Need?

 Caiques must be placed in a safe and secure cage when you’re not home.